 Before selecting a particular color or style of epoxy flooring, you’ll need to decide on which coating system type will work best for your space.
 There are several types of systems and they tend to fall into one of four categories.
 Solid Color, Chipped, Metallic or Clear Sealing coating systems.

 Tastes vary and there are few hard and fast rules about where to use one system type over another.
-However, I will try to provide a little information on each coating system type to help you in the process.
+However, I will try to provide a little information on each system type to help you in the process of selecting an epoxy coating.

 Solid Color Coating Systems